skip to main content

 Abstract

-Purpose: This study analyzed the socioeconomic roles in CS delivery in the Philippines.
+Purpose: This study aimed to analyze the socioeconomic roles in CS delivery in the Philippines.

 Methods: This study used secondary data from the 2022 Philippines National Demographic and Health Survey (NDHS).
 The cross-sectional study included 4,452 women aged 15–49 who had given birth within the previous three years.
 Seven control factors were examined: employment, antenatal care (ANC), age, education, marital status, residence, and parity.
 The mode of delivery was considered the outcome variable, while socioeconomic status was the exposure variable.
 Binary logistic regression was used for the final data analysis.

 Conclusion: Socioeconomic disparities are strongly associated with CS delivery in the Philippines.
 The wealthier the mother, the more likely she is to have a CS.
-Efforts should focus on reducing unnecessary CS in the rich and richest groups.
-Optimizing ANC education should include addressing psychological needs, promoting positive values, and providing a sense of security and comfort in normal childbirth.
+ANC education should be optimized by addressing psychological needs, promoting positive values, and providing a sense of security and comfort in normal childbirth.
 At the same time, equitable access to CS should be ensured for the poorest groups through education and insurance coverage.

 Keywords: Big data; cesarean section; maternal health; public health; reproductive health